-Figure 19: Example of unknown traces from websites not hosted by a CDN.
+Figure 20: Example of unknown traces from websites not hosted by a CDN.

-BBRv3: We notice that the majority of websites originating from Google CDN are classified as unknown when we expected to see BBRv1.
+BBRv1.
 We see these traces are closest to BBRv1, but the periods of bandwidth probing and RTT probing are more spaced out.
-Fig. 18 shows an example queue occupancy traces for 2 settings for scholar.google.com.
-We conclude these CCAs are using BBRv3 and confirm with Google's BBR team [2].
+Fig. 19 shows an example queue occupancy traces for 2 settings for scholar.google.com.
+We conclude these sites are using BBRv3 and confirm with Google's BBR team [7].
 According to presentations from Google, BBRv3 was deployed on Google servers by Summer 2023 when our measurement study was conducted in Fall 2023.
 Based on clustering, we label 102 Google CDN websites originally classified as unknown instead as BBRv3.
 This example also highlights the ease in discovering new CCAs with CCAnalyzer.

 Other Unknowns: Our ability to cluster traces using DTW distances makes discovering new CCAs a simple and straightforward process of reviewing queue occupancy traces, dendrograms and DTW distances.
-We see the potential for further reverse engineering of these CCAs using recent work [22].
-While some unknowns can be re-classified as existing designs as part of the clustering process, we still see other behaviors that remain classified as unknown, like clusters unknown #1-#3 in Fig. 17.
-In our broader study of websites, we find several websites using unknown CCAs which we highlight in Fig. 19.
+We see the potential for further reverse engineering of these CCAs using recent work [23].
+While some unknowns can be re-classified as existing designs as part of the clustering process, we still see other behaviors that remain classified as unknown, like clusters unknown #1-#3 in Fig. 18.
+In our broader study of websites, we find several websites using unknown CCAs which we highlight in Fig. 20.
 Note that further study is needed to determine if these are truly novel CCA designs or a known CCA in an unexpected or pathological state.